 Exposure to air also means exposure to bacteria.
 Keep the food storage container closed and as airtight as possible because moisture in the food can lead to mold.
 Another concern is the storage temperature.
 Don’t store pet foods, even unopened bags or cans, in the garage or shed where temperatures can go above 100 degrees Fahrenheit.
 Most manufacturers recommend storing kibble and canned foods in a cool, dry place.
 The kitchen pantry or an inside closet works great.

-Canned food remaining in the can should be covered and refrigerated immediately after opening, and the next serving can be warmed, as most cats don't like cold food.
+Canned food remaining in the can should be covered and refrigerated immediately after opening.
+The next serving can be warmed, as most cats don't like cold food.
 You can use zippered disposable bags for storing uneaten food.
 They can be readily warmed with running water in the sink for a few minutes.
 An alternative would be to put the next serving in a microwavable dish, cover with plastic wrap, and warm on a low setting for a short time.
 The idea is to not make the food hot, but rather, warm it to room temperature.